rsvp/fecon235/README.md

 and its correlations to inflation.
 A combined inflation statistic *m4infl* is defined, and we make some forecasts.

+##### [fred-infl-unem-fed.ipynb](https://github.com/rsvp/fecon235/blob/master/nb/fred-infl-unem-fed.ipynb) : Score for the Fed's dual mandate

+We examine unemployment and inflation data to construct a time-series which gives a numerical score to the Fed's performance on its dual mandate.
+The key is to find comparable units to measure performance and a suitable scalar measure to show deviation from the dual mandate.
+The visualization includes sequential scatter plots using color heat map, which can be extended to studies of the Phillips curve.

 ##### fred-infl-velocity.ipynb : Inflation, money velocity, and interest rates

 We examine and attempt to replicate the results of two interesting articles by